Mehar-Nafis/Ansible_GCP_OpenText/Lab4_Implementing Ansible Variables.md

 4. Use the public IP of any of the Ansible managed instances to view the webpage**

-## Lab 6 Task Inclusion
+### Task 4: Task Inclusion

-1. **Create a file named `second.yaml` with the below contents which has a list of tasks to install and start httpd (Apache) service**
+1. Create a file named `second.yaml` with the below contents which has a list of tasks to install and start Apache service

     ```sh
-    $ sudo vi second.yaml
+    sudo vi second.yaml
     ```

     ```yaml
     ---
-    - name: Install the httpd package
+    - name: Install the apache package
-      yum:
+      apt:
-        name: httpd
+        name: apache2
         state: latest
         update_cache: yes

-    - name: Start the httpd service
+    - name: Start the apache service
       service:
-        name: httpd
+        name: apache2
         state: started
         enabled: yes
     ```

-2. **Create another playbook named `first.yaml`, which includes the earlier created task (`second.yaml`)**
+2. Create another playbook named `first.yaml`, which includes the earlier created task (`second.yaml`)

     ```sh
     $ sudo vi first.yaml